GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

  After: Jesus freed them by “destroy[ing] the devil’s work” (1 Jn.
 3:8b) through his death (Heb.
 2:14).
 We are now free from the penalty of sin.

 b.
-Before: the devil, being “the accuser of . . . brothers, accuse[d] them before . . .
-God day and night (Rev. 12:10b).
+Before: the devil, being “the accuser of …brothers, accuse[d] them before …God day and night (Rev. 12:10b).

  After: Jesus “canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross” (Col. 2:14).